 Genteel & Bard came about when broadcast journalist T.C.
 Michaels lost his radio show, an unfortunate outcome of the media industry’s unstable nature this past decade and one that plenty of my friends and colleagues have seen, too.
 Instead of letting the news get them down, he and his wife Brenna took that experience and spun it into Savannah’s most interactive tour company, peppered with personality and Southern grace and accentuated with a top-notch audio integration by way of earbuds that connect to T.C.’s microphone and iPad (I even stopped for a bathroom break and could hear him in my ears a block away!).

 The result is a laid-back and immersive dive into the culture and history of a quintessential city in the American lexicon.
 I’ve taken plenty of Savannah tours and this was my favorite so far; the audio effects—music, readings and more—really enhanced the experience.
-And I take my time with photography, so I love that I could wander around and snap while T.C. talked without feeling rude or missing out on any clutch details.
+And I take my time with photography, so I love that this activity in Savannah is one where I could wander around and snap while T.C. talked without feeling rude or missing out on any clutch details.

 For the Beach Bum: A Day at Tybee Island